 - During a tornado warning, Crimson Ride will immediately suspend operations, and the driver will direct passengers to shelter in select buildings.

 Remember, when severe weather strikes and the warning sirens sound:

 - Go to the nearest shelter or best available refuge area.

 - Stay tuned to radio or television stations for further weather statements.

 - Remain inside until the severe weather threat has ended.

-UA issues emergency notifications using the following methods:
+UA can issue emergency notifications using the following methods:

-- Media alerts through TV and radio stations and newspapers
+- Media alerts through TV, radio stations, and newspapers

 - UA Home page